Mexico-El Salvador Bilateral Trade Analysis 2023

 Supply Chain Integration

-Deep integration in global value chains has strengthened bilateral linkages, particularly in manufacturing sectors.
+Deep integration in global value chains has strengthened bilateral linkages, particularly in insulated electric conductors: ignition wiring sets and other wiring sets of a kind used in vehicles, aircraft or ships.

 Market Access & Trade Policy